Funding

 The National Health Service (NHS) provides the funding for most of the places on clinical psychology courses.

 People accepted on these NHS funded places are employed by the NHS as Trainee Clinical Psychologists while they study.
-They start their training with a salary of £35,392 p.a., which is the bottom of Band 6 (April 2023 figures) on the Agenda for Change pay scale.
+They start their training at the bottom of Band 6 on the Agenda for Change pay scale, which in England is £37,338 p.a.
+(April 2024 figures).
+For more information about NHS pay and benefits

 Please note that the Clearing House plays no role in the funding arrangements for clinical psychology training.
 Individual course centres provide further details about the funding arrangements for their programme when they offer a place.